 The Liquid Image Apex HD Goggle is unique and is a cool idea but any piece of gear that does 2 things can sometimes do them both OK but not great.
-This is a good idea and it works pretty well but the only issue with us that was a bit of a deal breaker is the size of the straps….especialy when using this with a helmet.
-If you don’t wear a helmet it can work but if you do be weary.
+This is a good idea and it works pretty well but the only issue with us that was a bit of a deal breaker is the size of the straps….especially when using this with a helmet.
+If you don’t wear a helmet it can work but if you do be wary.

 Here is some video footage of Jimbo and I early spring.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.